 Mutual break-ups are one thing, but if you’re the one on the receiving end of a break-up you didn’t expect, then it’s totally different.
 The shock, the hurt, the ‘why me?’ questions can cause real hurt and pain.
-The trick is, to accept rather than ignore those feeling, but also allow yourself to develop a ‘growth’ rather than ‘fixed’ mindset, so the break-up doesn’t define you forever.
+The trick is, to accept rather than ignore those feeling, but also allow yourself to develop a ‘growth’ rather than a ‘fixed’ mindset, so the break-up doesn’t define you forever.

 I constantly say that dating is something that should be enjoyed.
 It should be a blessing.
 But learning to date well may, unfortunately, mean learning how to break-up well too.
 I passionately believe learning to communicate clearly and gently why you think the relationship needs to end is important.